Programs of Study

 - Official scores earned on the SAT II, the Advanced Placement Program, the International Baccalaureate Diploma, and the CLEP examinations must be submitted to the Office of the Registrar for evaluation.
 Dalton State College has created its own policy for credit award based on University of Georgia guidelines.
 A current list of those scores is maintained by the Office of Enrollment Services.

-- Students receiving transfer credit for HIST 2111 or HIST 2112 and/or POLS 1101 must pass an institutional examination on Georgia History and/or the Georgia Constitution to satisfy the State of Georgia legislative requirements, unless transfer credit is awarded for these courses taken at a regionally accredited institution in Georgia.
+- Students receiving transfer credit for HIST 2111 or HIST 2112 and/or POLS 1101 must pass an institutional examination on Georgia History and/or the Georgia Constitution to satisfy the State of Georgia legislative requirements if transfer credit is from out-of-state institution or non-accredited Georgia institution.
 Transferring students who may have successfully completed college level course work dedicated to Georgia History or the Georgia Constitution or who have taken HIST 3930: History of Georgia at Dalton State are exempt from these examinations.

 Transfer of Credits